yarisvt/tyk-docs/tyk-docs/content/tyk-apis/tyk-dashboard-api/open-policy-agent.md

 menu:
   main:
     parent: "Tyk Dashboard API"
 weight: 5
 url: /tyk-dashboard-api/org/opa
 aliases: /tyk-apis/tyk-dashboard-api/org/opa
 ---
 {{< note success >}}
 **Note**

 This API helps you to manage (CRUD) the OPA (Open Policy Agent) rules, that are being applied to the Tyk Dashboard.
-Also through this API, you are able to change the OPA settings, like enable/disable it or enable/disable the debug mode.
+Also through this API, you are able to change the OPA settings, like enable/disable it.

 Only Admin Dashboard users will be authorized to use it.
 {{< /note >}}